After Implant/Bone Graft Placement

 BLEEDING: Small amounts of blood in the saliva can make your saliva appear quite red.
-This is normal and may be noticed the rest of the day after the procedure.
-You will be biting on gauze after your procedure.
+This is normal and maybe noticed the rest of the day after the procedure.
+You will be biting on the gauze after your procedure.
 We would like you to change the gauze every 30 minutes until the bleeding either turns a pink or brown color or completely stops.
 When this happens, you can leave the gauze out and you do not need it anymore.

 SMOKING: Smoking should be stopped following surgery.
 Healing and success of the implant will be substantially reduced by the cigarette smoke chemicals in your body.

 PAIN: Some discomfort is normal after surgery.
-To minimize pain, take Ibuprofen, Advil, or similar non-aspirin pain reliever to maintain comfort.
-It is best to take pain relievers, before the anesthesia wears off.
+To minimize pain, take Ibuprofen, Advil, or a similar non-aspirin pain reliever to maintain comfort.
+It is best to take pain relievers before the anesthesia wears off.
 If prescription pain medication is prescribed, take it as instructed on the label.
 Do not exceed the dose on the label.
 Taking with food or milk will help reduce upset stomach.